 The first A350 of Air Mauritius bears its name to one of the most iconic mountains of the island, ‘Le Morne Brabant‘.
 A mountain with a strong connection to slavery and listed as a UNESCO World Heritage Site.
 The mountain sits on the southern west tip of Mauritius and offers breathtaking views to people who hike to its summit.

 On-lookers awaiting the arrival of the A350, flown by Captain Pramil Banymandhub were in for a little treat on the day.
 The latter did not simply carry out a routine landing into the airport at Plaisance.
 Instead he flew the approach into Mauritius and performed a fly-by over the runway before going around and eventually touching down at the airport.

 Captain Pramil Banymandhub features amongst the most senior flight crew at Air Mauritius.
 He was also one of the very first Mauritian pilots to fly for the company.
 In fact, Captain Banymandhub throughout his career has flown every aircraft type in the fleet of Air Mauritius.
 These include the Twin Otter in the 70’s, the Boeing 707 & 747 in the 80’s and this brand new A350.

 Farewell Good Old A340

-What To Expect
+What To Look Forward To?

 An Opportunity For Happier Customers